xlam/autovirt/README.md

 $ git clone https://github.com/xlam/autovirt
 $ cd autovirt
 ```
-2. Install Autovirt into virtual environment with Poetry.
+2. Install Autovirt into virtual environment with uv.
 For the first run it will create a new virtual environment and install needed dependencies and Autovirt into it.
 Provide ``--no-dev`` option to tell poetry not to insall development dependencies:
 ```
-$ poetry install --no-dev
+$ uv sync --no-dev
 ```

 ### Using wheel